 JOIN OUR CAMPAIGN

-If you are interested in joining the Killester WW1 Memorial Campaign, whether you be a local resident, descendent of an original ex-servicemen, local buisness, community group or sports group or a currently serving or veteran of the military, please do get in touch to join us and support the campaign.
+If you are interested in joining the Killester Garden Village Committee, whether you be a local resident, descendent of an original ex-servicemen, local buisness, community group or sports group or a currently serving or veteran of the military, please do get in touch to join us and support the campaign.